Ph.D., The University of Memphis

 Marketing Strategy

 As the college's associate dean for strategic initiatives from 2011 to 2015, he was responsible for external relations, marketing/branding, executive education and strategic programs.
 He was involved in strategic planning and innovation and had oversight of many fiscal matters and operations, including technology infrastructure and the physical plant.
-He served as chair of the College of Business Building Program Committee, acting as liaison to university administration and the broader community.
+He served as chair of the college’s Building Program Committee, acting as liaison to university administration and the broader community.
+From 2006 to 2011 serving as chair of the college’s Rockwood School of Marketing, he worked to enhance private funding, implemented shared governance, established formal faculty evaluation and merit guidelines, created an annual strategic planning process and launched a major in professional sales and a Master of Science in Marketing program.

 Before coming to Florida State, he was an associate professor of marketing at Samford University's Brock School of Business from 1999 to 2001, assistant professor of marketing at Louisiana State University's E.J Ourso College of Business from 1994 to 1999 and assistant professor of marketing and advertising at the University of Arkansas at Little Rock’s College of Business from 1992 to 1994.

 Dean Hartline has authored or co-authored numerous books and articles, including several publications in top-tier journals.
 He has served on the editorial review boards of several academic journals, made numerous presentations to industry and academic audiences and co-chaired two international conferences for the American Marketing Association.
 He is the former vice president of development for the Academy of Marketing Science.
 He has won numerous teaching and research awards, has taught MBA courses in marketing strategy and corporate reputation management, and taught undergraduate courses in services marketing and retailing.
-He also has served as a consultant to several for-profit and nonprofit organizations in the areas of marketing plan development, market feasibility analysis, customer satisfaction measurement, customer service training and pricing policy.
+He also has served as a consultant to several for-profit and nonprofit organizations in the areas of marketing plan development, market feasibility analysis, customer satisfaction measurement, customer service training and pricing strategy.
 His research interests include customer-contact issues in service delivery, service quality and productivity, new service development and non-ownership consumption.

 Melton, Horace L. and Michael D. Hartline (2015), “Customer and Employee Co-Creation of Radical Service Innovations,” Journal of Services Marketing, 29 (2), 112-123.